False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

 • The Fact: The "legalese" cited was the California Civil Code.
 Compliance with State Law is not "obstruction."
 Furthermore, under Robert's Rules of Order, official minutes are a record of actions taken, not a verbatim transcript of every word spoken.
 Omitting a transcript is standard governance practice, not censorship.
 Finally, Management writes the minutes, not individual Directors.
 Accusing a Director of "censoring" records they do not author is factually impossible.

-3. The Silencing (Denial of Due Process) When a community member attempted to correct these factual inaccuracies, he was not met with debate—he was silenced.
+When a community member attempted to correct these factual inaccuracies, he was not met with debate—he was silenced.

 • The Act: The community member's posting privileges were suspended multiple times by Alvin Lin, with the final suspension being issued for allegedly "calling out board members who are not present to defend themselves."

 • Statutory Concerns: Under California Civil Code § 4515(b)(6), homeowners have a protected right to use social media to discuss "issues of concern to members" and "association governance."
-By suspending a member specifically for correcting misinformation regarding Board operations and clarifying governance facts, there are serious concerns that Alvin Lin is actively interfering with this statutory right.
+By suspending a member specifically for correcting misinformation regarding Board operations and clarifying governance facts, there are serious concerns that Alvin Lin is interfering with this statutory right.

 • The One-Way Street: This suspension reveals a double standard: Alvin Lin permits himself to publicly accuse Board members of "enrichment" and "obstruction," but when those members respond with facts, he deletes their comments and suspends their accounts.
 This creates a one-way communication channel where accusations are broadcast, but defenses are banned.

-• The Cover-Up: Alvin Lin initially posted publicly about the suspension citing reasons such as "obstructing the truth" and "cited legalese" but notably, he only did so after the community member explicitly requested transparency regarding their forced silence.
-Later, when another Admin restored the member's access, Alvin Lin edited his post to remove the mention of the suspension, effectively hiding the evidence of his censorship from the community view.
+• The Silent Edit: Alvin Lin initially posted publicly about the suspension citing reasons such as "obstructing the truth" and "cited legalese" but notably, he only did so after the community member explicitly requested transparency regarding their forced silence.
+Later, when another Admin restored the member's access, Alvin Lin edited his post to remove the mention of the suspension, effectively hiding the evidence of his censorship from community view.

-4. Documented Intent to Influence Board Composition Written correspondence sent by Alvin Lin to HOA Management reveals a specific intent to utilize Facebook Admin privileges to influence Board composition.
-This establishes a clear conflict of interest regarding his moderation decisions.
+Written correspondence sent by Alvin Lin to HOA Management reveals a specific intent to utilize Facebook Admin privileges to influence Board composition.
+This raises a potential conflict of interest regarding his moderation decisions.

 • The Email: In an email, Alvin Lin wrote: "there is 1 specific toxic board member who I am passionate to have removed and can easily do so with some effort as the admin for our community's Facebook group."

-5. The Ethical Disconnect: Corporate Standards vs. Community Conduct Alvin Lin holds a senior leadership position at a publicly traded biotech company, an industry dedicated to patient health and medical needs.
+Alvin Lin holds a senior leadership position at a publicly traded biotech company, an industry dedicated to patient health and medical needs.
 One would expect a Vice President in this sector to respect the rights of individuals with disabilities.

-• The Concern: Under the Fair Housing Act (FHA) and FEHA, labeling a disabled resident's exercise of their civil rights as "coercion" is not only factually incorrect, but it raises serious legal concerns regarding interference and the creation of a hostile housing environment.
+• The Legal Concern: Under the Fair Housing Act (FHA) and FEHA, labeling a disabled resident's exercise of their civil rights as "coercion" is not only factually incorrect, but it raises serious legal concerns regarding interference and the creation of a hostile housing environment.

 • The Question: We should expect the same professional standard of ethics in our neighborhood that is required in the boardroom—not a suspension of the rules to settle personal scores.